-Starting a Child LIRP can provide both financial security and protection throughout all phases of his or her life.
+Starting a child IUL for a kid can provide both financial security and protection throughout all phases of his or her life.

-A Child LIRP is an indexed universal life, or IUL, policy, the cash value can grow, based on the performance of an underlying market index such as the S&P 500.
+A Child IUL is an indexed universal life policy, the cash value can grow, based on the performance of an underlying market index such as the S&P 500.
 These plans can offer the chance to attain double-digit upside performance, depending on the stated “cap,” or maximum.
 We can set you up with the best life insurance companies as we know all the carrier’s products and benefits.

-In addition to the opportunity for substantial growth, with a Child LIRP, there is no need to worry about the loss in value – even if the stock market tumbles.
-That’s because IUL’s provide guaranteed minimum floors, which keep the principal safe.
+In addition to the opportunity for cash value substantial growth, with a child IUL, there is no need to worry about the loss in value – even if the stock market tumbles.
+That’s because IUL’s provide guaranteed minimum floors of 0%, which keep the principal safe.

 As the cash value in the policy grows, it is able to compound on a tax-deferred basis, meaning that no tax is due on the gain.
 This can allow the money in the policy to grow and compound exponentially over time.